 The Cost of Life Insurance

-Life insurance rates are determined by several factors, including your age, gender, health, whether you’re a smoker, the type of policy you buy and the amount of coverage you want.
+Life insurance rates are determined by several factors, including your age, sex, health, whether you’re a smoker, the type of policy you buy and the amount of coverage you want.
 Buying a policy when you are young is one of the best ways to keep your life insurance costs low.

 About 60 percent of Americans were covered by some type of life insurance in 2018, according to the Insurance Information Institute.
 The American Council of Life Insurers estimated individual life insurance protection totaled $12.1 trillion by the end of 2018.

 If you are young and healthy, you can get a term life insurance policy for around $20 per month.
-Your premium will increase depending on your age and gender as well as the term and death benefit of the policy you choose.
+Your premium will increase depending on your age and sex as well as the term and death benefit of the policy you choose.

 For example, the average monthly premium for a 25-year-old man buying a $500,000, 20-year term life policy in 2021 is $37.
 A 25-year-old woman buying the same policy would pay $31 a month, on average, according to Senior Market Sales, a full-service insurance marketing organization based in Nebraska.